 Forio

-Forio is a charming coastal town on the western shore of the island of Ischia, where the classic Mediterranean holiday vibe meets a stunning natural backdrop.
-The town is both "liveable" and picturesque: it has a historic centre, a distinctly inviting seaside promenade, and iconic landmarks that make many choose Forio as their base for exploring the island.
+Forio is a charming coastal town on the western shore of Ischia Island, where the classic Mediterranean holiday vibe meets a stunning natural backdrop.
+The town is both "liveable" and picturesque: it has a historic centre, a strong seaside promenade atmosphere, and iconic spots that make many choose Forio as their base for exploring the island.
 Historic charm along the coast Forio's past has been shaped by maritime trade and coastal defence.
-One of its most striking remnants is Il Torrione, the town's fortified watchtower, reportedly built in the late 15th century (1480) during the era of Saracen raids.
+One of its most striking reminders is Il Torrione, the fortified watchtower of the town, reportedly built at the end of the 15th century (1480) during the era of Saracen raids.
 Today, it is a defining feature of the town's fabric and serves as a great "gateway" to the atmosphere of the historic centre.
-The "white church" and the most famous sunset Forio's most iconic sight is the Chiesa del Soccorso: a white church perched above the sea on a promontory, often visited by travellers for its stunning sunsets.
-The power of the place lies in its simplicity and location: as the light changes, the church and the coastal rocks create a natural "viewing stage" that is truly captivating.
-Gardens and culture: La Mortella and the botanical experience One of Forio's standout features is its combination of coastal charm with rich cultural and botanical offerings.
+The "white church" and the most famous sunset Forio's most iconic image is the Chiesa del Soccorso: a white church perched above the sea on a promontory, often visited by tourists for its sunsets.
+The charm of this spot lies in its simplicity and location: as the light changes, the view of the church and the coastal cliffs becomes a natural "viewing stage."
+Gardens and culture: La Mortella and the botanical experience Forio's standout feature is its combination of coastal experiences with rich cultural and botanical offerings.
 The Giardini La Mortella is one of the island's most famous gardens, often described as a "must-see" attraction; according to official information, it is open from early April to early November in 2025 on specific days.
-For those seeking a focus on plant life and a more tranquil, shaded experience, Forio's botanical gardens (such as Ravino) also provide excellent alternatives.
-Beach and thermal baths: Citara and the Poseidon experience Forio is also a strong choice for beachgoers, particularly because of the Bay of Citara, which is closely associated with the town.
-Here, seaside relaxation is easily combined with thermal experiences: the Poseidon Thermal Gardens, located in the Bay of Citara, is one of the most renowned thermal parks, offering a thermal water-based bathing experience that works perfectly as a "day-long" activity.
-Who is Forio best suited for?
-Forio is an excellent choice for those who want a mix of beach, evening atmosphere, and "meaningful" sights.
-Couples will love the sunset spots and terrace dinners, families will appreciate the beach–thermal combination, and more active travellers will find the western side a great starting point for exploring the island's interior, with its hilly volcanic landscapes.
-Sustainability in Forio Forio will remain liveable and attractive in the long term if visitor impact is managed effectively.
+For those seeking a focus on plant life and a more tranquil, shaded experience, Forio's botanical gardens (such as Ravino) offer excellent alternatives.
+Beach and thermal baths: Citara and the Poseidon experience Forio's surroundings are a haven for beachgoers, particularly due to the Bay of Citara, which is closely associated with the town.
+Here, seaside relaxation is easily combined with thermal experiences: the Poseidon Thermal Gardens in the Bay of Citara is one of the most renowned thermal parks, offering a thermal water-based bathing experience that works well as a "day-long" activity.
+Who is Forio suitable for?
+Forio is a great choice for those who want a mix of seaside, evening ambience, and "meaningful" attractions.
+It's ideal for couples because of the sunset spots and terrace dinners, for families due to the beach–thermal combination, and for more active travellers as the western side is a good starting point for exploring the island's interior, with its hilly and volcanic landscapes.
+Sustainability in Forio Forio will remain liveable and attractive in the long term if visitor impact is kept manageable.
 As a traveller, the most tangible way to contribute is by walking shorter distances locally and prioritising public transport or shared transfers over car use within the island.
-At popular sunset spots and beaches, it’s worth arriving outside peak times to reduce overcrowding and environmental strain.
-Minimising waste (using refillable bottles and reusable bags), respecting coastal habitats, and choosing local, family-run businesses not only benefits the environment but also directly supports the local community.
+At popular sunset spots and beaches, arriving outside peak times helps reduce crowding and environmental strain.
+Minimising waste (using a refillable bottle, reusable bags), respecting coastal habitats, and choosing local, family-run businesses are not only better for the environment but also bring direct benefits to the local community. - editorial content -

 Arrival